Grey is one of the most trending colors this year.

 If you have a small space, wider tiles can help make it look bigger and cleaner.
 Small mosaic accents can help a small space have depth if you keep everything else clean.

-You can break up a bigger space with a mix of tile sizes and color schemes.
+You can break up a larger space with a mix of tile sizes and color schemes.

 Playing With Texture